-Healthy foods and physical activity are necessary for maintaining your child’s health.
+Healthy foods, mental stimulation, and physical activity are necessary for maintaining your child’s health.
 But, nothing will prepare them for cutting loose with their friends on the playground like the right vaccines!

 Whether you have a newborn or a toddler in tow, it’s so important to keep your little one healthy!
-But, there’s more to it than just giving your children the right vitamins.
+But, there’s more to it than just giving your children the right vitamins, nutrients, and activity.
 You’ll need to make sure you give them the right shots to protect them.
 Vaccination statistics in the US show that 42,000 lives are saved each year by vaccines, which is 3 times more than seat belts!
-As a result, getting the right vaccines for children is an important part of their well being.
+As a result, getting the right vaccines for children is an important part of their well-being.

 Many children cannot get certain shots when they are young, which means that it’s important for others to be vaccinated.
 Children who don’t have the correct vaccination may not be able to enter school or a nursery.
 Fortunately, health care often covers the cost of many vaccines to alleviate the financial burden on parents.

 In recent years, there has been a lot of controversy around vaccinations.
 Whether it’s fever or swelling, there can be side effects associated with baby shots that are unsettling for some.
 Much of the vaccine controversy stems from the belief that diseases like autism are linked to vaccinations.